lalithmanokar/cloud-sf-extension-cap-sample/README.md

       Grant Type: `Client_Credentials`

       `Client ID`, `Client Secret`, `Token URL`: you can get these details from the service key of the enterprise message service instance you created in Step 1.
+If there is no existing service key, please create it from the Cloud Platform cockpit.

       Add Custom Header Parameters.